fieldsofview/phoenix/README.md

 We are exicted to release the next stable version of Phoenix.

 The current update fixes most of the improtant issues on the NMH branch.
 The current codebase can run multiple individual machines with their agents.
-Indial tests show that this is working.
+Initial tests show that this is working.

 A new branch, MTR is created and will contain new features.